DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 ## If you do not have a bachelor's degree

 If you do not have a degree, you can apply for an [undergraduate course in England on the UCAS website](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes).
-These ungergraduate courses are 3 to 4 years and combine a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+These undergraduate courses are 3 to 4 years and combine a teaching degree with [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

 The [UK Council for International Student Affairs website](https://www.ukcisa.org.uk/) has lots of helpful information about studying at an English university.